-Knowing how to grill corn on the cob is a necessary summer skill, so here’s how to do it right.
+Knowing how to grill corn on the cob is a necessary summer skill, so here’s how to do it right—whether you grill corn without the husk or with it on.

 Summer corn is so sweet and tender you can happily eat it raw, but when you want to cook your cobs, don’t stick to boiling them.
-This Labor Day Weekend try grilling your corn on the cob for a little smoky, extra-summery flavor.
+This year, when produce is at its peak, try grilling your corn on the cob for a little smoky, extra-summery flavor.
 There are a few ways to do it, all of them easy, but of the two most common methods, one is superior.

 Lots of people swear by grilling corn in the husk, which acts as a natural barrier to protect the delicate kernels while they cook, and in effect steams the corn while still imparting a faint hint of smoke.
 Just trim off any tangled, discolored silk at the top of the ears before you place them on the grate (of a gas or charcoal grill) over direct medium to high heat.
 Let them cook for 15 to 20 minutes, turning occasionally, then cool enough to handle and strip off the blackened husk and silk.
 Roll your corn in butter and seasoning and enjoy.